Six decision making techniques

 Vote splitting example

-Steak and chips is clearly the most popular option, but if you go for that you’re disappointing the 9 people who voted for a vegetarian option.
-If there were two meat dishes and two vegetarian dishes, would steak and chips get the same amount of votes?
+Steak and chips are the most popular option, but if you go for that, you’re disappointing the nine people who voted for a vegetarian option.
+If there were two meat and two vegetarian dishes, would steak and chips get the same votes?
 Probably not, and the winner may be either a vegetarian or non-vegetarian dish, but the winner would be less likely to depend on that divide.

 Six decision-making techniques

-Now, how can you apply these facts to make less biased and more effective decisions?
+How can you apply these facts to make less biased and more effective decisions?
 The following six techniques can help.
-Each technique is more sophisticated than the previous one.
-Our general advice is to use the simplest technique that gives you a good enough decision.
+Each method is more sophisticated than the previous one.
+Our general advice is to use the most straightforward technique that gives you a good enough decision.

 1. SINGLE VOTE